ArchNet-1/ScriptableObjectExtension/README.md

 1. Get the github HTTPS project url and load it in Unity Package Manager windows in Unity : Windows -> Package Manager -> + -> Add package from git url
 2. Clone the repo
-3. Drag the script into your gameobject
-4. Select the speed of your rotation
-5. Define if the rotation is forward or not
-6. Define if the rotation is automatique or eventable (Call  : ActiveRotation & DesactiveRotation)
 7. Enjoy !

 <!-- CONTACT -->